Tell the Truth!: "Tell the Truth!" postcard

-The first action was the distribution of postcards with the logo of campaign, in which people were asked to write about local problems and send it to the Presidential Administration of Belarus.
+The first campaign was the mass distribution of postcards bearing the campaign logo, inviting citizens to write about local issues to the Belarusian Presidential Administration.
 On 19 April Neklaijev made an attempt to deliver several postcards personally, but they refused to accept them in the Presidential Administration because he wasn't an official representative of their authors.

-At the same time Uladzimir Niaklajeu and other activists of campaign organized a series of trips around the country.
-These trips included meetings with local population and discussions of issues, which the people were most concerned about.
-In some bringing attention and public discussion helped to solve some local issues, or at least make their resolution stage more active.
+At the same time, Niaklajeu and other campaign activists organized a series of trips around the country, holding meetings with the public to discuss issues of concern.
+In some cases, raising awareness and public discussion helped resolve local issues or at least lead to their resolution.

 Monitoring of local elections

-Before the beginning of the session of Central Commission of the Republic of Belarus on Elections and the Conduction of National Referendums, which was dedicated to the results of local elections in the country, delegates of the "Tell the Truth!" campaign have handed over an analytical report to the Committee.
+Before a meeting of the Central Commission for Elections and Referendums in the Republic of Belarus dedicated to the results of local elections in the country, the leadership of Tell the Truth submitted an analytical report to the Commission.
 In the report Uladzimir Niaklajeu states that "You can call this anything but elections.
 People were treated scornfully on these elections.
 People had no choice on these elections.
 Elections were held according to most oppressive scheme possible".

-One of the members of Minsk Election Committee and authors of monitoring Sergey Vozniak said:
+Sergey Vozniak, a member of the Minsk City Electoral Commission and an author of the monitoring, said: